 Subject: I need to say this

 I gave you everything I had, every piece of me was yours, but you didn’t want it.
-It seemed like you did, you know, when you told me a thousand times that you loved me, and wanted to build a life with me and couldn’t imagine living without me.
-When we fought everyone and everything that came in our way in order to be together, but then, it turned out that you didn’t actually want any of that.
+It seemed like you did, you know when you told me a thousand times that you loved me and wanted to build a life with me and couldn’t imagine living without me.

-Anyway, I have thought about this for days and weeks and months at end and haven’t been able to find an answer.
+Anyway, I have thought about this for days and weeks and months at the end and haven’t been able to find an answer.
 I’d be lying if I said I wasn’t expecting you to give me one.
-When you left, even as you were breaking my heart, I knew that there was a reason.
+Even as you were breaking my heart, I knew that there was a reason when you left.
 I know that you didn’t just do it for no reason at all.
 And I knew that one day you would tell me why.
-It’s been three months now, and you spin on the spot and go the other way when you see me, so I’d be an idiot to expect any kind of honesty, or any words at all from you.
+It’s been three months now, and you spin on the spot and go the other way when you see me, so I’d be an idiot to expect any honesty or any words at all from you.

-Lastly, and I won’t take too much of your time with this, but I do need to tell you that I’m angry too.
-With you.
+Lastly, I won’t take too much of your time with this, but I need to tell you that I’m angry too with you.
 I don’t fully understand what happened that day.
 I can think of a few reasons why you were unhappy with the way things were.
-However, even after having thought about this a lot, I can’t think of something so big and unresolvable that would make you decide to immediately end everything.
+However, even after thinking about this a lot, I can’t think of something so big and unresolvable that would make you decide to end everything immediately.
 I know that things were stressful at home.
 They were stressful for me too.
 But I was dealing with it.
 I could see that at the other end of this would be us, together.
-All that mattered to me was that we would be with each other and everything would go where it was supposed to.
+All that mattered to me was that we would be with each other, and everything would go where it was supposed to.
 But that was clearly not what mattered to you.